Revealing the Parallel Multilingual Learning within Large Language Models: Conclusions

 \section{Conclusions}

-We reveal that multilingual LLMs benefit from parallel multilingual input.
-Firstly, comprehensive experiments across 8 typical datasets, 8 SoTA multilingual LLMs, and 7 languages demonstrate the effectiveness and applicability of our \textsc{PiM}.
-Secondly, statistics of activated neurons indicate that \textsc{PiM} achieves improvements by inhibiting neurons and promoting more precious activation, which mirrors the synaptic pruning happening in brains.
+We reveal that LLMs can learn from parallel multilingual input.
+Firstly, comprehensive experiments across 8 typical datasets, 10 commonly used multilingual LLMs, and 7 languages demonstrate the effectiveness and applicability of PMI.
+Secondly, statistics of activated neurons indicate that PMI optimizes performance by inhibiting neurons and promoting more precise neuron activation, which performs like one-off synaptic pruning.
+In future work, we aim to explore applying PMI to multimodal tasks and observing neural activation behaviors in large multimodal models.